The Leonids

 Like the spectacular meteor showers after which they are named, The Leonids come together to rehearse, record, perform and enrich the experience of the Big Roar festival participants.

-The eight-voiced TTBB chamber ensemble will play a central role at The Big Roar and will be performing at Harmonia in April, 2024
+The nine-voiced TTBB chamber ensemble will play a central role at The Big Roar and will be performing at Harmonia in May, 2025

 Known for his "mellifluous, pure tone (New York Classical Review),” Tomás Cruz is a regular in the NYC choral and new music scenes.
 After studying jazz in college, he began his career in the chorus of Philip Glass’ opera Einstein on the Beach.
 Since then, he has sung for many artists including Leon Bridges, Toshi Reagon, Ryuichi Sakamoto, Steve Reich, Anthony Braxton, Petr Kotik, Judd Greenstein, Damien Rice, Jonsi & Alex, Lyra Pramuk, and Trinity Wall Street, among others.
 Notable credits include an appearance on SNL and guest vocalist work on jazz composer Arturo O’Farrill’s Grammy Award winning album Four Questions.
 Ongoing projects include experimental ensemble Ekmeles, pop a cappella group Duwende, the St. Thomas Choir of Men & Boys, and Philadelphia-based choir The Crossing.
 Tomás holds two degrees from The New England Conservatory of Music.